VNET Group, Inc. (VNET): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2011 NASDAQ IPO (VNET) Raised approximately $195 million, providing significant capital for data center expansion across China and increasing international visibility.
+2011 NASDAQ Initial Public Offering (IPO) under the ticker VNET.
+Raised approximately $195 million, providing necessary capital for a significant data center expansion across China.

-2013 Microsoft Partnership Became the local partner for Microsoft Azure and Office 365 services in China, enhancing credibility and service offerings.
+2013 Secured a major partnership with Microsoft.
+Became the local partner for Microsoft Azure and Office 365 services in China, boosting credibility and service depth.

 VNET Group, Inc. (VNET) Ownership Structure